Ganymede-Bio/website-docusaurus/docs/nodes/App/Azure_Query.md

 - **azure_tenant_id**: App tenant ID
 - **azure_subscription_id**: Azure subscription ID
 - **azure_aad_authority**: App Azure Active Directory (AAD) Authority
+- **azure_sql_odbc_driver**: Azure SQL ODBC Driver to reference

 Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
 If you need assistance, please don't hesitate to reach out to Ganymede.

+On the Ganymede end - make sure that the relevant MSSQL ODBC Driver is availed for workflow execution environment.
 ## User-Defined Python
 Process tabular data from user-defined SQL query, writing results back to data lake